 San Diego is the second-largest city in California and one of the most popular tourist destinations in the USA.
 It’s a city filled with beautiful white sand beaches, scenic bays, surfing destinations, rolling hills, lush forests, and warm weather throughout the year.
 After all, they don’t call San Diego America’s finest city for nothing.
 But the tourist attractions aren’t the main reason for this popular nickname.
 For every beautiful beach, bay, or mountain, San Diego has a lot of hidden places and unusual things to do that you won’t find anywhere else.
 Places like these are the reason why we’re writing this article.
-From quirky museums and hidden spots to secluded beaches and remote hills, here are some of the most interesting hidden gems in San Diego!
+From quirky museums and hidden spots to secluded beaches (perfect for traveling couples) and remote hills, here are some of the most interesting hidden gems in San Diego you didn’t know existed!

 Sunny Jim Cave